 1. Maintain a healthy weight

-Being overweight or obese is considered the greatest risk factor for fatty liver disease.
-Therefore, experts agree that weight loss is key to preventing complications.
+Being overweight or obese is considered the greatest risk factor for fatty liver disease, therefore experts agree that weight loss is key to preventing complications.

-There are plenty of ways to achieve your weight loss goals in a healthy, sustainable way.
+There are plenty of ways to achieve weight loss goals in a healthy, sustainable way.
 For example, by lowering your intake of salt and added sugar and being more active.
 We’ll cover these weight loss tools and many more in greater detail below.

 2. Eat a healthy, balanced diet